 Sometimes, no matter how carefully you watch over your children, the inevitable happens: they trip over and bruise their shins.
 A fully stocked first aid kit with bandages, ointment, and basic meds is a must, especially on an extended road trip.

 See Related: Best Portable Car Seats for Travel

 Selecting your accommodation

-While it’s tempting to select a humble and more affordable Airbnb outside of the city and away from the action, getting to and from the sites you want to see becomes a real ordeal – especially when you’re traveling with young children.
+While selecting a humble and more affordable Airbnb outside the city and away from the action is tempting, getting to and from the sites you want to see becomes a real ordeal – especially when traveling with young children.
 You’ll have to factor in eating schedules and nap times.

 3. Not grounding your expectations

-It’s time to accept an irreversible truth: with kids around, you won’t be able to travel as you did before.
+It’s time to accept an irreversible truth: With kids around, you won’t be able to travel as you did before.
 Unrealistic expectations will only lead to frustration, stress, and disappointment.

 So, why not focus on the positives?
 The value your kids get from going on a road trip is priceless.
-They get exposed to new things while expanding their worldview, which consequently increases their confidence.
+They get exposed to new things while expanding their worldview, increasing their confidence.